sonny-uplb/go_developer_guide/README.md

 Go: The Developer's Guide
 =====
-Here are the sample code and assignments I did while enrolled in Go: The Developer's Guide Class
+Here are the sample codes and assignments I did while enrolled in Go: The Developer's Guide Class